BroadbandForum/usp/docs/specification/index.typ

 === 7.4.4 Using Allow Partial and Required Parameters <sec:using-allow-partial-and-required-parameters>

 The Add, Set, and Delete requests contain a field called "`allow_partial`".
-This field determines whether or not the Message should be treated as one complete configuration change, or a set of individual changes, with regards to the success or failure of that configuration.
+This field determines whether the Message should be treated as one complete configuration change, or a set of individual changes, with regard to the success or failure of that configuration.

 For Delete, this is straightforward \- if `allow_partial` is `true`, the Agent returns a Response Message with `affected_paths` and